jpilgrim/mdspex/mdspex.doc/index.md

 # Character Codes

-Similar to Tex, Spex is based on the notion of characters with different categories.
+Similar to Tex, MDSpex is based on the notion of characters with different categories.
 The following character categories are the most important once:

 	LETTER: a-z, A-Z, umlauts etc.